-- access platform(s) and ladder(s)
+- mechanical access platform and ladder

-- ladder extensions (used where the base of the evaporative condenser is elevated)
+- ladder extensions (used where the base of the tower is elevated)

 - safety cages for ladders

 - safety gates for platforms

 Location

 Space available around the evaporative condenser should be as generous as possible to promote ease of maintenance-and to permit freedom of airflow into and through the evaporative condenser.
 If you have questions about the adequacy of the available space or the intended configuration of the equipment, please contact your Marley sales representative for guidance.